Nophinou/vitepress/Notes/Choices.md

 ### Find your choices

-- From NPCs and the questions they ask the players.
+- <span class="color">From NPCs</span> and the questions they ask the players.
-- To hide negative beats forced by the story: we prepare the way with some disseminated minor choices pertaining to the beat that can be referenced to make it less unfair / disconnected from our playthrough; we don't want the player to feel like the game fails them without them ever having had any chance to avoid it.
+- <span class="color">To hide negative beats</span> forced by the story: we prepare the way with some disseminated minor choices pertaining to the beat that can be referenced to make it less unfair / disconnected from our playthrough; we don't want the player to feel like the game fails them without them ever having had any chance to avoid it.

 ### Give meaning to your choices

-- Altering the way NPCs speak, minor details in scenes, graphical customization, small worldbuilding details taking your choices into account
+- <span class="color">Altering the way NPCs speak</span>, minor details in scenes, graphical customization, small worldbuilding details taking your choices into account.
-- Immediately react to a choice:
+- <span class="color">Immediately react to a choice</span>: tell the player that what they just chose matters and will have an effect on the rest of the playthough.